CurtisNewbie/Learning-Notes/JavaEE/JavaEEFoundations/Beginner/JavaWebFoundamentals/JavaWeb.md

     "https://localhost:8080/servletmapping/asdfasdf.demo"

 will be mapped to this servlet, executed by the class "MappingDemo".
-It is worth noting that tag,<b><i>servlet-name</i></b> is used in web.xml, rather than in the base url.
+It is worth noting that tag, <b><i>servlet-name</i></b> is used in web.xml as an identifier.

 <h2>HTTP Request and Response Processing</h2>